ClaudioGSDB/MusicVisz/README.md

 - Hover over a node to see the song title and enlarge the node size.
 - Click on a node to view detailed information about the song, including audio features and album cover.
 - Drag and rearrange the nodes to explore the graph and discover new connections.
-- Use the "Welcome to SpotifyVisz" panel on the right to learn more about the application and access additional resources.
+- Use the "Welcome to MusicVisz" panel on the right to learn more about the application and access additional resources.

 ## Superficial Logic

-SpotifyVisz utilizes the following superficial logic to create the visualization:
+MusicVisz utilizes the following superficial logic to create the visualization:

 1. Fetching Top Tracks: